Higher Education Study

 Are you a current UniSA student?
-If so and you have completed at least half a year of full-time equivalent study, you may be able to transfer to another UniSA program without needing to apply via SATAC again.
+If so, and you have completed at least half a year of full-time equivalent study, you may be able to transfer to another UniSA degree without needing to apply via SATAC again.
 Applications will be considered on a case by case basis.
 Campus Central can provide you with advice and an application form.

 Transferring from another University

 If you have completed at least half a year of full-time equivalent study at another recognised institution, you may be able to apply to UniSA via SATAC.
 You may also be eligible for credit transfer for your previous studies.

 Apply to UniSA using your Open Universities Australia studies

 Have you studied through Open Universities Australia (OUA)?
 If you have successfully completed at least four OUA tertiary level subjects, you may be able to use these to apply for entry to UniSA using your grade point average.